DearDon/Geomagnetics/README.md

 # Geomagnetics
-repo for geomagnetcis forward/reverse problem code
+repo for geomagnetcis forward/reverse problem code.
+It's an extension research derived from class geomagnetics on Dec, 2011.